TheoreticalEcology/machinelearning/docs/06-ML_workflow.md

 #> [1] 0.7817259
 ```

-Now we have to use the softmax function.
+Don't forget to use the link function (softmax).

 :::